 Bylaws are not static; they can change over time.
 Part of the regulatory process requires bylaws to be amended from time to time to make improvements and to address new issues.
 We make the best decisions with the information we have, but we need to see how the market responds to the bylaw.

-Currently, we’re proposing new amendments to the Livery Transport Bylaw.
-If Council accepts them, the bylaw could change.
-These amendments, if accepted, will improve the application process for Transportation Network Company Drivers, offer a proposed Transportation Network Company licence fee system for companies of all sizes and keep Calgarians safe.
-Our proposed bylaw amendments are considered a pilot and, if accepted, will be reviewed in one year.
-A report will be provided to the Livery Transport Advisory Committee (LTAC) and Council in the first quarter of 2018.
+Recently, City Council approved new amendments to the Livery Transport Bylaw.
+These amendments are a one-year pilot to improve the application process for Transportation Network Company Drivers, offer an alternate licence fee system for rideshare companies and keep Calgarians safe.
+These bylaw amendments will be reviewed in one year.
+A report will be provided to the Livery Transport Advisory Committee and Council in the first quarter of 2018.

 What do ridesharing regulations mean for taxi drivers?

-Adding new vehicle-for-hire services in Calgary is about offering more safe choices.
-Taxi services are important, and they will remain a vital part of the suite of vehicle-for-hire services in the city.
+We’ve heard you want more options to get around Calgary.
+Ridesharing regulations give citizens more choice, while also keeping you safe.
+Taxi services are still important, and they will remain a vital part of the suite of vehicle-for-hire services in the city.
 As the economy and the vehicle-for-hire landscape change, customer satisfaction will continue to be critical for all industry participants.

-City Administration is recommending a licence fee freeze for all vehicle-for-hire services in 2017, keeping the same 2016 prices in 2017, as well as releasing more Taxi Plate Licences to allow taxis to compete.
-The exact number of plates will be discussed at the Regular LTAC Meeting on November 18, 2016.
+City Council has approved a licence fee freeze for all vehicle-for-hire services in 2017, keeping the same 2016 prices in 2017, as well as releasing 222 Taxi Plate Licences to allow taxis to compete.

 Why do we need a “made in Calgary” solution for ridesharing when this isn’t the case in other cities?